 This beautiful dessert easily lends itself to substitutions!
 Try some of these swaps whenever you feel like changing the dessert a little.

 - Strawberries – Easily swap the strawberries for any other berry you enjoy.
 Blueberries, raspberries, and blackberries would be fantastic.

 - Half And Half – Swapping the half and half for heavy whipping cream is always an option.
-It will be a little thicker, but it will turn out similar.

 You know how much I enjoy changing up my recipes from time to time.
 You never know what I may get in the mood for!
 Ha!
 Anyway, I wanted to point out a few ideas for you to try out.

 - Oranges – Swap out the lemons with oranges.
 If you do, use orange extract and orange juice in place of the lemons.
 It will look pretty and smell lovely too.
 It’s a great idea to use orange food coloring if you go this route too.

 - Limes – They are another fantastic option to try instead of the lemons.
 The bright green would be so pretty with the strawberries too.
 It will be tangy and yummy.

 - Cookies – Crush some gold Oreos and sprinkle them on top of the cake to add some more character.

 - Feel free to do one of the variations to this recipe.
 Just always think will these flavors blend well.
 If you think so, mix and match and have fun!

 - Follow the steps and you will end up with an easy and delicious dessert.